DigitecGalaxus/thinclient-base/README.md

 ### Restart

-We have implemented a trigger for an automatic restart for the thinclient.
-This should ensure, that we have a clean boot after a while and free up the clogged system after a while.
-Our default is set to two weeks, but this can be adjusted or removed according to your liking.
+We have implemented a trigger for an automatic restart for the thin client.
+This should ensure, that we have a clean boot after a while and start freshly with an up-to-date system.
+The default such that the system reboots after two weeks during the night.

 Note: In the terminal you will see periodically, when the system is going to reboot.
 If you want to check it while on desktop, Conky displays this information too.